 During a mini facelift, several techniques are used.
 In this type of procedure, cosmetic surgery focuses on removing excess skin from the face and neck.
 Since the sagging skin may make the patient appear older, the removal of this excess skin may already result in a dramatic change.

 A mini facelift also involves tightening loose facial muscles.
 Loose facial muscles can make your face appear less firm, so tightening up your muscles can make your face a little sharper and more youthful again.
 It also means that a full facelift is not always needed to create a rejuvenated look.
+Visit cost of facelift in Perth WA.

 How long does a mini facelift last?